Prince Philip is laid to rest as somber queen sits alone

 Philip spent almost 14 years in the Royal Navy and saw action in the Mediterranean Sea, the Indian Ocean and the Pacific during World War II.
 Several elements of his funeral had a maritime theme, including the hymn “Eternal Father, Strong to Save,” which is associated with seafarers and asks God: “O hear us when we cry to thee/For those in peril on the sea.”

-Leading a prayer, Conner said: “Grant unto him the assurance of thine ancient promise that thou wilt ever be with those who go down to the sea in ships and occupy their business in great waters.”
+As Philip’s coffin is lowered into the Royal Vault, Royal Marine buglers will sound “Action Stations,” an alarm that alerts sailors to prepare for battle — a personal request from Philip.

-As Philip’s coffin was lowered into the Royal Vault, Royal Marine buglers sounded “Action Stations,” an alarm that alerts sailors to prepare for battle.
-Its inclusion, after the traditional bugle call of “The Last Post,” was a personal request from Philip.
+Former Bishop of London Richard Chartres, who knew Philip well, said the prince was a man of faith, but liked things kept succinct.

-Philip was placed in the vault alongside the remains of 24 other royals, including three kings of England.
-But it will likely not be his permanent resting place.
-After the queen’s death, she and Philip are expected to be buried in the Royal Burial Ground on the Frogmore Estate close to Windsor Castle.
+“He was at home with broad church, high church and low church, but what he really liked was short church,” Chartres told the BBC.
+“I always remember preaching on occasions which he was principal actor that the instruction would always come down: ‘No more than four minutes.’”

 Ahead of the funeral, Buckingham Palace released a photo of the queen and Philip, smiling and relaxing on blankets in the grass in the Scottish Highlands in 2003.
 The palace said the casual photo was a favorite of the queen.

-For decades, Philip was a fixture of British life, renowned for his founding of the Duke of Edinburgh’s Awards program that encouraged youths to challenge themselves and for a blunt-spoken manner that at times included downright offensive remarks.
+For decades, Philip was a fixture of British life, renowned for his founding of the Duke of Edinburgh’s Awards youth program and for a blunt-spoken manner that at times included downright offensive remarks.
 He lived in his wife’s shadow, but his death has sparked a reflection about his role, and new appreciation from many in Britain.

 Jill Lawless reported from London.